-The AN rejected the complaints on the basis that the claimant did not prove that the competent authorities, based on the state of scientific knowledge, did not act according to the scientific data and evidence available at that moment.
-The claimants did not provide any firm and scientific evidence which would lead to the conclusion that such risk-benefit balance was unfavourable and that, therefore, the vaccines should not have been authorised.
+The AN rejected the complaints on the basis that the claimant did not prove that the competent authorities, based on the state of scientific knowledge, had not acted according to the scientific data and evidence available at that moment.
+The claimants did not provide any firm scientific evidence which would lead to the conclusion that such risk-benefit balance was unfavourable and that, therefore, the vaccines should not have been authorised.